lkodinsson/MARS/Basic/Talents.md

 | 9 | 44 | +18 |
 | 10 | 54 | +20 |

-For the purpose of calculating endurance recovered during rests, treat your maximum fortitude as though it is increased by your toughness.
+For the purpose of calculating endurance recovered during rests, treat your maximum fortitude as though it is increased by your toughness, and your minimum fortitude as though it is increased by half your toughness.

 ## Weightlifter